dyunus21/RecipeApp/README.md

 ## Overview
 ### Description
 People are commonly faced with a difficult decision to decide what to cook.
-Particularly, new cooks don't have the experience or knowledge to cook a variety of dishes, and hence rely on repetitive or take-home food. *Food app* provides users with recipe recommendation based on user preferences on cuisine types, meal time, diet plans, and available ingredients.
+Particularly, new cooks don't have the experience or knowledge to cook a variety of dishes, and hence rely on repetitive or take-home food.
+RecipeQuest provides users with recipe recommendation based on user preferences on cuisine types, meal time, diet plans, and available ingredients.
 It also performs as a social media platform, where users can upload and share traditional/unique recipes and update the recipe database.

 ### App Evaluation